The connectivity of graphs of graphs with self-loops and a given degree sequence: Categorizing the components of

-Together with lemma \ref{d2edgesIn}, lemma \ref{d2V0degrees} gives that all vertices $u\in V^0$ have at most one neighbor outside of $V^1_K$, which is the key to the following lemma.

-\begin{lemma} Every $\hat{G}^2$, is $m^*$-loopy. \end{lemma} \begin{proof} To show this we will count the total degree inside $V^1_K$, revealing it is tight with the Erd\H{o}s-Gallai theorem.
-Consider the edges internal to $V^1_K$, the edges from $V^0$ and the edges from all remaining vertices separately.
+\begin{lemma} Every $m$-loopy $\hat{G}^2$, is $m^*$-loopy. \end{lemma} \begin{proof} We will show that any $m$-loopy $\hat{G}^2$ is $m^*$-loopy by showing that the simplified degree sequence of $\hat{G}^2$ become a non-simple-graphical if a self-loop is added to any vertex in $V^0$.
+The proof will be based off the following principle: For any simple graph and subset $U\subseteq V$, the sum of the degrees in $U$ can be no larger than $2$ times the possible number of edges internal to $U$ plus the number of edges coming into $U$.
+Since the number of edges internal to $U$ is less than $\frac{1}{2}|U|(|U|-1)$ and an external vertex $w$ can contribute at most $\mathrm{min}(k_w,|U|)$ edges, then:\footnote{Notice that this is the necessary condition and the easier proof direction of the Erd\H{o}s-Gallai theorem. } We will let $U=V^1_K$, and show that for any given $m$-loopy $\hat{G}^2$ the number of edges are tight with the available degree, implying that adding any number of additional self-loops results in non-simple-graphical degree sequences.
+First, since each node in $V^1_K$ has a self-loop, the total available degree for edges in $V^1_K$ is $\sum_{u\in V^1_K} k_u -2=\sum_{u\in V^1_K}\bar{k}_u$.
+Next consider the edges with endpoints in $V^1_K$.
 Since $ V^1_K\subseteq V^1$, it is a clique and thus contributes $n_k(n_k-1)$ to the degrees inside $V^1_K$.
-Lemma \ref{K0_edges} implies that for all $u\in K^0$, $u$ connects to all of $N(K^0)$.
+Lemmas \ref{K0_edges} and \ref{d2edgesIn} implies that for all $u\in K^0$, $u$ connects to all of {$V^1_K$}.
 Further, lemma \ref{d2edgesIn} gives that for any remaining vertex $x$, either $N(x) \subseteq V^1_u$, in which case all $k_x$ edges from $x$ connect to $V^1_K$, or $V^1_K\subseteq N(x)$ in which case $x$ connects to all of $V^1_K$.
-Aggregating these leads to the statement
+Aggregating these leads to the statement:

+where $\bar{k}_u$ is the simplified degree sequence (definition \ref{def:simplifiedegreesequence}) and $\bar{k_u}-1=k_u-1=n_k$ for $u\in K^0$.
 Notice if any subset of vertices $S\in V^0$ have their degree reduced by $2$ then each vertex $u\in S$ connects to at least one less vertex in $V^1_K$.
-Thus, reducing the degree of any vertex in $V^0$ by $2$ reduces the right side of equation \ref{ErdosG}, but not the left side, and thus by the Erdos Gallai theorem, the new degree sequence would not be simple-graphical. \end{proof}
+Thus, reducing the degree of any vertex in $V^0$ by $2$ reduces the right side of equation \ref{ErdosG}, but not the left side, thereby inverting the inequality required by equation \ref{ErdosG_general}.
+Thus, the new degree sequence would not be simple-graphical implying that $\hat{G}^2$ is $m^*$-loopy. \end{proof}